Black or Sooty Mould

 Cool, wet and humid conditions from ear emergence onward.
 Plants that have already been affected by disease, drought or aphid infestation are predisposed to attack.

+The effect on yield is not dramatic but quality is substantially reduced with a shrivelled, dull and dirty sample.
 Germination, importance for seed crops or brewing grains will be impaired.
 The thousand grain weight will be reduced indicating the amount of shrivelled grain.
 If the infected grain is not dried properly, hot spots can be formed in the grain stores reducing quality even further.
+Generally only a problem in stored grain but the inoculum arises from grain which is infected during ear ripening.

-• Fungicides can offer some degree of reduction or control
+Fungicides can offer some degree of reduction or control.